kikivanrongen/ReproducibilityBlog/index.markdown

 # Experimental Design

-The experiment will attempt to grasp the importance of the model's assumptions as we believe these are essential for convergence.
+We will attempt to grasp the importance of the model's assumptions as we believe these are essential for convergence.
 This includes experience replay, periodic iterative updates (similar to fixing the target for a previously defined number of steps) and reward clipping.
 We narrow our search down to the cartpole environment, available within the openAI gym.

 We investigate five experimental settings: